 - Prices will increase.
 If the U.S eliminates the penny, merchants will round the price up to the nearest five cents.
 They will probably round everything up in their favor, costing us more for everything we buy.

 - The poor pay the most.
 A corollary to the above argument says that the poor will be affected the most because the poor are most likely to make more frequent, smaller purchases, thus suffering the rounding up more often.

 - Charities need pennies.
 Many small charities depend on penny drives to bring in donations.
 People think nothing of pouring out their old penny jars to support these drives, but they won't part with nickels so easily.

 - Pennies are sentimental.
 The fact is that Americans love their pennies and hate to change things.
-We've always had pennies and therefore always should have pennies, according to this thinking.
+We've always had pennies and therefore still should have pennies, according to this thinking.
 This type of thinking uses the same logic that rejects eliminating the paper dollar in favor of a much more cost-effective coin.
-Additionally, the same logic rejected the adaptation of the metric system in the United States despite the fact that virtually the entire rest of the world uses it.
-Americans are traditionalists, and the Lincoln Cent is the epitome of modern day circulating coin tradition.
+Additionally, the same reasoning rejected the adaptation of the metric system in the United States even though virtually the entire rest of the world uses it.
+Americans are traditionalists, and the Lincoln Cent is the epitome of modern-day circulating coin tradition.

 The folks who want to retire the penny also have some compelling arguments, including those below.